CIBC-Internal/python/Doc/library/gc.rst

    whenever a full collection or collection of the highest generation (2) is run.
 Not all items in some free lists may be freed due to the particular implementation, in particular :class:`float`.

+   The effect of calling ``gc.collect()`` while the interpreter is already performing a collection is undefined.

 .. function:: set_debug(flags)